nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

           "value": "<display name that the Sender wants to share>" }
       },
-      "sourceAttributeId": "<ID of source OwnIdentityAttribute of DisplayName>" },
+      "attributeId": "<ID of source OwnIdentityAttribute of DisplayName>" },
     {
       "@type": "RequestItemGroup",